chizzletaz/BakeAndBinge/README.md

 3. A tips and tricks page.
 4. An explanation how to add, edit and delete recipes.
 5. An option to delete a profile.
+6. An option to sort by attribute (alphabetically, time, rating)
+7. An option to add labels (e.g. vegan, gluten free) to recipes.
+8. An option to save a recipe to the users profile page.

 ## **Structure Level**
 ### **Interaction Design and Information Design**